 Unlike many task chairs where you have the option to upgrade the chair’s ergonomic features or armrests, Freedom only comes fully loaded.
 Aside from finish options, the only real choice you need to make is to decide whether you want to add the adjustable headrest (hint: most reviews suggest you should).
 Some users consider this a positive, as every Freedom will always include the ergonomic features it was designed to include, but it also means that the Freedom will have a higher starting price than other task chairs.

-Like we mentioned in the section below, many user reviews reference Freedom’s headrest.
+Like we mentioned in the section above, many user reviews reference Freedom’s headrest.
 While the occasional reviewer regrets upgrading to include the headrest, the vast majority of users feel the headrest is a defining feature of a Freedom chair.

 Many users also love the Freedom’s ability to intuitively adjust itself, without the need to manually shifting levers or switches as with most task chairs.
-This lack of manual controls means the chair is straightforward to adopt and there is little in the way of a learning curve.
+This lack of manual controls means the chair is straightforward to adapt and there is little in the way of a learning curve.

 The revolutionary nature of Freedom’s automatic adjustment mechanisms can also rub some users the wrong way.
-If you don’t like the way the Freedom is adapting to your posture, it can be quite tricky to do much about it, leaving you stuck in a less-than-ideal seating experience.
+If you don’t like the way the Freedom is adapting to your posture, it can be quite tricky to do much about it, leaving you stuck with a less-than-ideal seating experience.

 The most noticeable case of this is with the armrests.
 If you are in the habit of pushing down on the armrests when you stand up, you will find that the armrests merely lower and don’t provide any resistance to help raise yourself out of the seat.